Skip to content

 Expected Time Commitment

-Monthly meetings and work on deliverables outside of monthly meetings.
+The Council has monthly meetings and works on deliverables outside of those meetings.

 Desired Expertise